ChrisWhealy/HFVL/README.md

 Adapted: Chris Whealy

 A simple to use language called the Hash Function Visualization Language or HFVL.

 This repository contains all necessary files for created and running files in the language.

-There are also visualizations created in the language for SHA-1, SHA-2 256 and SHA-3 256 available in this repository.
-These are called *SHA1*, *SHA2*, and *SHA3* respectively.
+Visualizations have also been provided for the SHA-1, SHA-2 256 and SHA-3 256 algorithms, called called `SHA1`, `SHA2`, and `SHA3` respectively.
-All of these files link to additional subvisualization files, which are also included in this repository.
+Within these files, there are link to sub-visualization files that allow you to see how the algorithms work internally.

 ## Usage